grn-x/MapEditor/readme.md

 The samples used in the Demo are available in the [top-level ext folder](https://github.com/grn-x/MapEditor/tree/6481963fa7378addd009f45e843f6bd50ef760f4/ext)

 The added textures are stitched together, to form a big spritesheet with the internal vertex faces to help with performance.
-This caused the loading process to be a bit complicated, here are a few caveats at the top of my head:
+This caused the loading process to be a bit complicated, here are a few caveats i suggest you to keep in mind at the top of my head:
 * The block palette is limited to 256 blocks, as the block ID is stored in a byte
 * The block palette is not saved with the world, so the block palette has to be loaded every time and synchronized with other users
 * The namespace is optional and if none is defined, 'ext:' will be prepended
-* The texture array can contain up to 3 path
+* The texture array can contain up to 3 paths
   * Depending on the number of entries, the textures will be applied in a specific order
   * **1**: The texture will be applied to all faces
   * **2**: The first texture will be applied to the side faces, the second one to the top and bottom face